Miki-AG/ng-md-gae-firebase-boilerplate/README.md

     `gcloud config set project <project-id>`
     - You can check current project with
     `gcloud config get-value project`
-    - Use project ID, it must exists in your console (https://console.cloud.google.com), if it does not exists, create it beforehand.
+    - Use project ID, must exists in your console (https://console.cloud.google.com), if it does not exists, create it beforehand.
 - To deploy the app
     `gcloud app deploy`